 Harvey Norman has struggled in recent years.
-And it’s not a great place to shop.
+It's not a great place to shop.
 Noel Leeming was losing money when it was purchased by The Warehouse.
-Before that Noel Leeming acquired troubled Bond and Bond.
+Before that, Noel Leeming acquired troubled rival Bond and Bond.

 None of the companies mentioned here is special or unique.
 They offer a similar set of products in similar stores.
-They are, despite expense advertising campaigns and loud claims, undifferentiated.
+They are, despite expensive advertising campaigns and loud claims, undifferentiated.

 This leaves the chains with nothing to compete on except price.
 Which means wafer-thin margins.

 How thin?
-I’m told margins on many of the most popular products are between five and 10 percent.
+Margins on many of the most popular products in the stores are between five and 10 per cent.

-This focus-on-price strategy also leaves them exposed to competition from online retailers who don’t have the burden of expensive high street rents and wage bills.
+This focus-on-price strategy leaves electronics shops exposed to competition from online retailers who don't have the burden of expensive high street rents and wage bills.
 Someone can always sell cheaper than you.